Mandelbrot Metal for iOS & iPadOS

 In short, High-Res LUT (1024) standardizes palette rendering at the highest internal precision.
 Disabling it trades a small amount of color fidelity for slightly reduced processing overhead and more palette-native behavior.

-Absolutely.
+Absolutely!
 You can scan gradients from your photos and other images in your Photos library by tapping the Import Gradient button .
 You're also able to exchange custom palettes with other users and with the community .
 Learn more about palettes.

 Mandelbrot Metal makes it easy to share and exchange your discoveries.
 From Manage Bookmarks or Manage Palettes, simply swipe right on any item to reveal the Export button — or tap Export All to back up your entire collection.
 To import, tap the Import button at the top of the same sheet and select a file you’ve received via AirDrop, Mail, Messages, or Files.